 - 1874 July 25: WFC & SUFC drawn (no goals) at Moore Park.

 One could readily deduce from these 1871 to ’74 match results what Wallaroo twenty-a-side rugby actually was.
-With the ball entombed within a massed pack of twenty-eight forwards — fourteen from each side — games were often desperate stalemates determined by a single goal kick, decided by endurance and brute strength rather than skill.
+With the ball entombed within a massed pack of up to thirty-two forwards — sixteen from each side — games were often desperate stalemates determined by a single goal kick, decided by endurance and brute strength rather than skill.

-The Wallaroo men formed a full brigade, quite a formidable sight as they massed and then took to the field.
-More than two-thirds of the side were forwards, selected for their size, weight, and “bulldogism” — that stubborn, unyielding spirit of the era.
+The Wallaroo men formed a full brigade, dressed for battle they presented quite a formidable sight taking to the field.
+Near three-quarters of the side were forwards, selected for their size, weight, and “bulldogism” — that stubborn, unyielding spirit of the era.
 Indeed a football animus.

 “…the superior weight and compact play of the Wallaroos kept the ball continually at their opponents’ goal…”